grame-cncm/faustdoc/src/manual/syntax.md

 ### Numbers

 Faust considers two types of numbers: *integers* and *floats*.
-Integers are implemented as 32-bits integers, and floats are implemented either with a simple, double, or extended precision depending of the compiler options.
+Integers are implemented as signed 32-bits integers, and floats are implemented either with a simple, double, or extended precision depending of the compiler options.
 Floats are available in decimal or scientific notation.

 <img src="img/numbers.svg" class="mx-auto d-block">

 Like any other Faust expression, numbers are signal processors.
 For example the number 0.95 is a signal processor of type \(\mathbb{S}^{0}\rightarrow\mathbb{S}^{1}\) that transforms an empty tuple of signals \(()\) into a 1-tuple of signals \((y)\) such that \(\forall t\in\mathbb{N}, y(t)=0.95\).

+Operations on *integer* numbers follow the standard C semantic for `+, -, *` operations and can possibly overflow if the result cannot be represented as a  32-bits integer.
+The `/` operation is treated separately and cast both of its arguments to floats before doing the division, and thus the result takes the float type.

 ### `route` Primitive